sanfinity-Iot/openremote/Architecture:-Clients-and-consoles.md

    id: "213adbc3236767890feef"
 }
 ```
-or
+or for bad requests:
 ```
 HTTP 400
 ```
 9. The client now has the freedom to call start on any provider and to send provider data to the server as required, for example the client might have an introduction page to explain why it wants to use push notifications and if the user agrees then the standard push permissions dialog can be shown by starting the push provider, the push provider then registers with the push server and returns the push data (e.g. FCM token, Web Push Endpoint URL, etc.) to the client.
-The client can then update the provider on the server by calling the `console/update` endpoint
+The client can then update the provider data on the server by calling the `console/update` endpoint

 # Client/console API
 ## Client URL